matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 Since I have added a 'single statement' rule, my implementation will start to deviate from the one in
 [the parser combinators blogpost](https://fsharpforfunandprofit.com/posts/understanding-parser-combinators/).
-For more background of parser combinators, please checkout this great post by Scott Wlaschin.
+For more background on parser combinators, please checkout this great post by Scott Wlaschin.

 We established a signature for our parser: